-Your baby doesn’t need you to feed him.* So what can you do?
+Your baby doesn’t need you to feed them.* So what can you do?
 Anything else!
 You are The Safe Person Who Is Not Mum.

 You are different.
 Your shape, voice, hands, and smell are different.
 You hold baby differently.
-You teach him that different can be good, and when he’s frazzled you may be just the difference that he needs.
+You teach them that different can be good, and when they are frazzled you may be just the difference that your baby needs needs.

 Your first job is to support breastfeeding, not compete with it.
 A “relief bottle” may seem helpful, but it’s more likely to cause breastfeeding problems and health risks for baby.
 Protect your partner from criticism and tell her she’s doing a good job.
 Protect your partner from well meaning but unhelpful advice that undermines breastfeeding—even if it comes from your own mum!

 Admire and praise your baby’s mother.
 Your love and encouragement will work wonders.
 Firmly resist pressures to feed baby anything other than mum’s own milk before he is six months old.
-Your baby doesn’t need other foods until he can sit up and begin to feed himself.
+Your baby doesn’t need other foods until they can sit up and begin to feed themselves.
 Even then, breastmilk carries on being an important food for older babies and toddlers.

 *Some non-gestational mothers do breastfeed their babies.
 See the section Two women having a baby

-Caring for your baby teaches him that love comes from interacting with people as well as from food.
+Caring for your baby teaches them that love comes from interacting with people as well as from food.

 Try some of suggestions in the section above Ways to support a breastfeeding mother.